Malware: Vulnerable software

 Malware can exploit recently discovered vulnerabilities before developers have had time to release a suitable patch.
 Even when new patches addressing the vulnerability have been released, they may not necessarily be installed immediately, allowing malware to take advantage of systems lacking patches.
 Sometimes even applying patches or installing new versions does not automatically uninstall the old versions.

-Security advisories from plug-in providers announce security-related updates.
-Common vulnerabilities are assigned CVE IDs and listed in the US National Vulnerability Database.
-Secunia PSI is an example of software, free for personal use, that will check a PC for vulnerable out-of-date software, and attempt to update it.
-Other approaches involve using firewalls and intrusion prevention systems to monitor unusual traffic patterns on the local computer network.
+There are several ways the users can stay informed and protected from security vulnerabilities in software.

+Software providers often announce updates that address security issues.

+Common vulnerabilities are assigned unique identifiers (CVE IDs) and listed in public databases like the National Vulnerability Database.

+Tools like Secunia PSI, free for personal use, can scan a computer for outdated software with known vulnerabilities and attempt to update them.

+Firewalls and intrusion prevention systems can monitor the network traffic for suspicious activity that might indicate an attack.

 Excessive privileges

 Users and programs can be assigned more privileges than they require, and malware can take advantage of this.
 For example, of 940 Android apps sampled, one third of them asked for more privileges than they required.
-Apps targeting the Android platform can be a major source of malware infection but one solution is to use third party software to detect apps that have been assigned excessive privileges.
+Apps targeting the Android platform can be a major source of malware infection but one solution is to use third-party software to detect apps that have been assigned excessive privileges.

-Some systems allow all users to modify their internal structures, and such users today would be considered over-privileged users.
+Some systems allow all users to make changes to the core components or settings of the system, which is considered over-privileged access today.
 This was the standard operating procedure for early microcomputer and home computer systems, where there was no distinction between an administrator or root, and a regular user of the system.
 In some systems, non-administrator users are over-privileged by design, in the sense that they are allowed to modify internal structures of the system.
 In some environments, users are over-privileged because they have been inappropriately granted administrator or equivalent status.
 This can be because users tend to demand more privileges than they need, so often end up being assigned unnecessary privileges.

 Some systems allow code executed by a user to access all rights of that user, which is known as over-privileged code.
 This was also standard operating procedure for early microcomputer and home computer systems.
 Malware, running as over-privileged code, can use this privilege to subvert the system.
 Almost all currently popular operating systems, and also many scripting applications allow code too many privileges, usually in the sense that when a user executes code, the system allows that code all rights of that user.